Community groups have consistently failed to improve policing. These advocates are pushing a new way.

 Advocates think the peaceful nature of Newark’s protests over Floyd’s death is due not only to the efforts of local residents but also to recent changes in policing.
 Among them: de-escalation training—required by the consent decree—and deciding not to send police equipped with military gear to the protests.

-Newark police have largely complied with the requirements of the consent decree, McChristian said.
+Newark police have largely complied to the consent decree’s requirement to develop new policies and train officers accordingly, McChristian said.
 It will take time to analyze how successful these strategies have been, she added.

 “No matter what strategy we take, whether it’s alternatives to policing or traditional police reform, we need to make sure that the community voice is a focus of everything,” McChristian said.
 “It’s time to really shift towards: What do communities need to feel safe?”